Enzo Giménez

 Enzo Daniel Giménez Rojas (born 17 February 1998) is a Paraguayan professional footballer who plays as a right midfielder for Argentine Primera División club Rosario Central.

 Early life and youth career

 Giménez was born in Luque, Paraguay.
 He began his football career with Club General Díaz, where he progressed through the youth ranks.

 Club career

 General Díaz

-Giménez made his professional debut with General Díaz in 2016, where he played until 2019.
+Giménez made his professional debut with the club from the neighbourhood of General Díaz, called Club General Díaz, in 2016, where he played until 2019.
 During his tenure, he made significant contributions to the team's midfield.

 Cerro Porteño

 In 2020, Giménez transferred to Cerro Porteño, one of Paraguay's most prominent clubs.
 Over five seasons, he was instrumental in securing two league titles: the Apertura 2020 and Clausura 2021.
 His versatility allowed him to play as a right midfielder and occasionally as a central midfielder.

 Rosario Central

 On 13 January 2025, Giménez joined Rosario Central in Argentina on a free transfer after his contract with Cerro Porteño ended.
 He was welcomed as a valuable addition to the squad led by coach Ariel Holan.